Retiring to Spain from the UK is still possible after Brexit, but it requires careful planning around visas, finances and healthcare.

 Unfortunately, the Golden Visa, which granted residency to those who invested €500,000 in property in Spain, ended on 3 April 2025.
 This route is no longer available to new applicants.

-If you want to find out more about obtaining a Spanish visa, as well as how to get residency and citizenship, read our full guide on visas and residency in Spain for UK expats.
+If you want to find out more about obtaining a Spanish visa, as well as how to get residency and citizenship, read our full guide on Spanish visa and residency requirements for UK citizens.

 Cost of living in Spain for retirees